duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 </a>
 </center>

-For the past year, I've been very curious about training large language models on European Portuguese data.
-I built evaluations in European Portuguese, [classifiers to filter European Portuguese]({filename}/posts/98-fasttext-vs-bert-portuguese.md), and eventually [Bagaço, the largest pretraining dataset in European Portuguese]({filename}/posts/103-bagacov2-dataset.md).
+For the past year, I've been very curious about the intersection of Large Language Models (LLMs) and the European Portuguese Language.
+I've built [evaluations]({filename}/posts/82-benchmark-llms-european-portuguese.md), [classifiers]({filename}/posts/98-fasttext-vs-bert-portuguese.md), and eventually [the largest pretraining dataset in European Portuguese]({filename}/posts/103-bagacov2-dataset.md).

-Now, that's all fine and dandy.
-But it raises the question: Can you train an LLM on that dataset?
-Is it any good?
+Now, that's all fine and dandy, but it raises the obvious question: Can we pretrain an LLM fully in European Portuguese?
+And is it any good?

 Welcome to project Ginjinha.

+But before we start training models, we need a harness.

-## A hacker's harness: NanoChat
+## A pre-training harness: NanoChat

 In 2025, Andrej Karpathy released [NanoChat](https://github.com/karpathy/nanochat): a small, hackable codebase for training GPT-2-style language models.
 It's easy to understand and modify.
 Exactly what I needed.

-The first step was to adapt it to Ginjinha.[ref][My NanoChat fork](https://github.com/duarteocarmo/nanochat)[/ref].
-NanoChat includes the following stages:
+The first step was to adapt it to Ginjinha ([code](https://github.com/duarteocarmo/nanochat)).
+NanoChat includes the three key stages of training LLMs:

 - **Pretraining:** We train a text-completion model to predict the next token.
 - **Supervised fine-tuning (SFT):** We further train the model to follow instructions (i.e., chat).
-- **Reinforcement learning (RL):** We "align" the model through preference tuning or verifiable rewards (very hype nowadays).
+- **Reinforcement learning (RL):** We "align" the model through preference tuning or verifiable rewards (very hyped nowadays).

 We could do all of these, provided we had the data.
 But Bagaço v2 is a pretraining dataset, so we are only interested in the first stage here.
 If we use Bagaço to pretrain an LLM, how good a model can we get?

-To measure this, NanoChat focuses on something called the CORE metric.
+To measure how good a base model is, NanoChat uses something called the CORE metric.

 ## From CORE to PTCORE

-The CORE metric is a set of evaluations designed to measure the capability of a language model on downstream tasks.
+The CORE metric is an evaluation suite designed to measure the capability of a language model on downstream tasks.
 For CORE, there are 22 tasks.
 These tasks are things like [ARC](https://arxiv.org/abs/1803.05457), [HellaSwag](https://arxiv.org/abs/1905.07830), and [BIG-bench](https://arxiv.org/abs/2206.04615).
-Each one of these tasks is made of questions (usually multiple choice).
-We can take each answer and measure the loss that the model gives to it.
-If the correct answer gets the lowest loss, we consider that the model answered correctly.
+Each one is made of questions (usually multiple choice).
+We take each answer and measure the loss that the model gives to it.
+If the correct answer gets the lowest loss, we consider the model answered correctly.

 A trivial example: